Am I Too Old to Get Pregnant?

 About 30 to 35 percent of fertility issues stem from the male partner.
 Your fertility specialist will ask questions about your sexual history with your partner and obtain a semen specimen from him for analysis.

-After collecting all the information, your fertility specialist and you will work out a plan.
+After collecting all the information, you and your fertility specialist will work out a plan.
 Ideally, the information collected will help you and your partner improve your chances of pregnancy naturally by making you aware of factors you can change, such as your timing of intercourse, monitoring ovulation, or other changes.

 - In-vitro fertilization: During IVF, mature eggs are collected from your ovaries and fertilized by sperm in a lab.
 Then the fertilized egg (embryo) or eggs are implanted in your uterus.